Defining and Specifying Sustainable Recycling Processes to recover Plastic-based Multi-materials

 Pilot Reprocessing of Recovered Plastics and Fibres

-At this stage, the materials recovered from treated waste will be characterized with respect to their application in plastic packaging, textiles and composites.
-This will involve effort from across the consortium, but particularly Centexbel.
+Materials recovered from treated waste are being characterized with respect to their application in plastic packaging, textiles and composites.
+This involves effort from across the consortium, but particularly Centexbel.

-Since the materials with which we are working may have undergone some degradation during their previous working life (the CreaSolv® process itself does not lead to further downgrading), it may be expected that a degree of property “tuning” will be required if recycled thermoplastics are to be used for new applications via compounding.
+Since the materials with which we are working may have undergone some degradation during their previous working life (the CreaSolv® process itself does not lead to further downgrading), it is assumed that a degree of property “tuning” will be required if recycled thermoplastics are to be used for new applications via compounding.
 Optimal additive approaches will be developed by AIMPLAS to i) protect polymers during compounding and processing and during their lifespan, ii) improve their processing behaviour, iii) increase melt strength and molecular weight, and iv) improve specific functional properties related to their end use.
 Wherever possible additives, additional compounds or fillers recovered from the Creasolv® process, will be considered for these roles, closing further material recovery and reuse loops.
+In the initial stages of this work, AIMPLAS has been working on adaptations to their compounding lines in preparation for preliminary trials with a reference film extrusion grade.

 MultiCycle Pilot Plant Demonstration